 Working on my physical fitness through triathlon was extremely helpful for treating my overall mental well-being.
 I raced competitively for 5 years, but after a slew of injuries and set backs, I was forced to take a time out.
 During this time, I chose to lean in and dive deep into some emotional issues that continued to persist throughout my recovery.
 I was blessed to find an incredibly gifted therapist who helped me to work through and heal layers and layers of trauma from my past.
 This unhealed trauma was not only impacting my performance but every inch of my overall well-being.
 This healing work created an awakening inside that has been the most profound gift I have ever received.

 Today I understand the impact of trauma and its devastation on a person’s physical health and overall well-being.
 By utilizing my experience as a substance abuse counselor, my involvement in the 12 step rooms, and my experience as a triathlete and triathlon coach, I have committed my life’s work to using my strengths to help others heal and overcome from their substance use issues and trauma.

-Somatic Experiencing – 3/2022 (Start of three year professional training)
+Somatic Experiencing – Somatic Experiencing Int.
+2022 (Start of 3 year professional training)